 Whether it is in school, sports or the workforce, these types of questions are often the ones first asked by the people you interact with.
 Growing up in a performance-based society so focused on results, it makes sense.

-Working in the athletic department at Cornerstone University, we—as a staff—have been reading through a book by Brett Ledbetter (2015) called "What Drives Winning."
-This book, as well as my experience in Cornerstone PGS, has opened my eyes to how we as a society live a results-driven lifestyle, while God created us to live a process-driven lifestyle.
+Working in the athletic department at Cornerstone University, we—as a staff—have been reading through a book by Brett Ledbetter (2015) called “What Drives Winning.”
+This book, as well as my experience in the Master of Business Administration program, has opened my eyes to how we as a society live a results-driven lifestyle.
+Yet God created us to live a process-driven lifestyle.

 Simply put, a process-driven lifestyle is the understanding that character and relationships are what drives results; not performance alone.